sferics/obs-processing/readme.md

 decode\_bufr.py -C obs\_custom.yml -O /custom/output/directory\
 \
 **forge_obs.py**
-This is a chain script\
+This is a chain script which runs the following scripts in the order of occurrence.
+Only in operational mode, derived\_obs.py runs again after aggregate\_obs.py and export\_obs.py will only be executed when -e/--export is set.\
 \
 **reduce_obs.py**
 \